xaviervizcaino/FuelScraper/README.md

 ### Other files

+- [x] **dataset/dataset.csv**: general dataset which appends the daily information from all days the script is run.
-- [x] **dataset/YYYmmdd.csv**: dataset generated on year YYYY, month mm and day dd
+- [x] **dataset/daily/YYYmmdd.csv**: dataset generated on year YYYY, month mm and day dd.
-- [x] **dataset/YYYmmdd.log**: log file with all minor steps run for dataset generation.
+- [x] **dataset/daily/YYYmmdd.log**: log file with all steps run for dataset generation.
 Includes info, warnings and errors.

 ### Additional possibilities